 - Provided clear leadership during crisis situations: Skagit River Bridge Collapse, police critical incidents, complex personnel issues including terminations and discipline

-Mayor Boudreau holds a Bachelor of Science Degree, Business Management and Advanced Certificate of Municipal Leadership, Association of Washington Cities
+Mayor Boudreau holds a Bachelor of Science Degree, Business Management; Masters in Business Administration; and Advanced Certificate of Municipal Leadership, Association of Washington Cities

 Her deep commitment to service has resulted in the following recognitions: